Learn How To Recognize Dog Ear Problems

 involved at this level.
 His head will be painful to the touch and often noticeably tilted to one position.

-Because of the proximity to the eardrum, infections in this part of the ear can lead to deafness or facial
+If you ever had a painful ear ache, you will know the feeling!
+Because of the proximity to the eardrum, infections in this part of the ear can lead to deafness or facial paralysis.

-paralysis.
 Bottom line: a vet visit is definitely required right away.

-Dog Ear Problems - Inner Ear
+Dog Ear Problems - Inner Ear:

 Problems affecting the inner ear are the type of infections often associated with the loss of equilibrium - medically